 The province of Saskatchewan is a world leader in pulse crops and a major exporter of wheat, mustard seed, canola, flaxseed, peas, lentils, durum and oats.
 So, it’s no surprise that its capital city, Regina, is an agribusiness powerhouse, or, as it’s sometimes called, “the first stop on the plant-protein highway.”
 This destination is the headquarters for major players in the agricultural industry such as Farm Credit Canada, Brandt, AGT Food and Ingredients, Avena Foods and Canmar Foods.
 The city is also home to one of Canada’s five innovation superclusters, Protein Industries Canada (PIC), dedicated to making Canada a leading source for plant proteins.
-Altogether, this city’s agribusiness sector employs more than 2,000 people, generating $694 million in annual revenue — and making Regina an ideal destination for agricultural business events.
+Altogether, this city’s agribusiness sector employs more than 2,000 people, generating $1.06 billion on agribusiness sales and $342 million to GDP — and making Regina an ideal destination for agricultural business events.

-This city is home to a number of prestigious agribusiness events including Canada's Farm Show, which is held here every year (excluding 2020 due to the COVID-19 pandemic).
+This city is home to a number of prestigious agribusiness events including Canada's Farm Show, which is held here every year (excluding 2020 due to the COVID-19 pandemic and 2021, when it was held virtually).
 The three-day B2B show promotes the latest in agricultural technology, diversity in farming, and innovation in agriculture, attracting over 30,000 attendees and 500 exhibitors, and $360 million in sales.

 Canadian Western Agribition is the largest livestock show in Canada.
 Agribition, which attracts 1,250 international guests from 86 countries, also hosts an extensive agribusiness trade show.
 To facilitate livestock improvement and export of agricultural products, an Incoming Buyers Program provides financial support as well as introductions to Canadian breeders, genetics companies, ag businesses and special beef-related events.